MichaelOrme1/DynaSafe-RL/README.md

-# DynaSafe-RL: Dynamic LLM Unlearning Framework
+# DynaSafe-RL: Dynamic LLM In Context-Unlearning Framework

 ![Diagram of DynaSafe-RL's dynamic prompt optimization loop](architecture.png)

 DynaSafe-RL is a novel framework designed for **real-time behavioural regulation of Large Language Models (LLMs)**.

-Unlike traditional methods that require extensive retraining or parameter modification (knowledge editing/machine unlearning), DynaSafe-RL dynamically adjusts the model's safety and coherence via prompt optimization *at inference time*.
+DynaSafe-RL dynamically adjusts the model's safety and coherence via prompt optimization *at inference time*.
 This approach enables instant, adaptive control over LLM behavior, making it ideal for deployment in rapidly evolving environments.

 ## 🚀 Key Features